Beautiful demoiselle: Hatching

 Males will stay in sunlit areas throughout the day, typically reaching the water in the early morning.
 In Central Europe, they typically arrive between 7:00 A.M. and 9:00 A.M.
 In shaded environments, the damselflies will arrive later, and are usually seen basking on the top of surrounding vegetation.
 Females fly over the waters throughout the day in search of suitable nesting sites, and both sexes will engage in hunting, advertising, mating and egg laying during the warm midday hours.
 At night, the damselflies will return to the same sunlit areas within the vegetation where they started their day.

 Male beautiful damselflies do not range far from their breeding, hunting, and resting areas, only going a relatively small 20-100 m.
-Females have been observed flying distances of up to 4 mi per day.
+Females have been observed flying distances of up to 6 km per day.

 Conservation

 The beautiful demoiselle is considered stenoecious due to their very narrow ecological requirements.
 The larvae in particular can only thrive in natural bodies of waters that have little human influence.
 In the largest part of their range, the species is very rare.
 It is completely absent in major cities and industrial centers, and even in regions with strongly pronounced agricultural use it is found only rarely.
 Because of this, the Red Data Book (1998) of Germany classifies it as endangered in some states, even in danger of extinction.
 This is the same in Austria, Switzerland and other Central European countries.
 The IUCN, however, considers it a species of least concern.

 Several factors are known to impact the population of beautiful damselflies is the necessity of certain aquatic plants.
 The eutrophication of some waters by household or agricultural wastewater has contributed to the decline of some populations.
 This causes an increase in algal blooms, decreasing the available oxygen in the affected waters and affecting the type of vegetation present.
 The new vegetation may not by accepted by the females as oviposition sites.
 In addition, the larvae have less to hold onto the current, and the algae and dirt particles settle into their gills restricting respiration.
 The algae is followed by a proliferation of weeds and ultimately a silting of water bodies.

 However, natural waters with low water pollution do not guarantee a suitable habitat.
 Fast growing plants, such as meadowsweet (Filipendula ulmaria), the stinging nettle (Urtica dioica) or Himalayan balsam (Impatiens glandulifera), may cause the area to become overgrown.
 Additionally if tree growth on the waters edge results in a closed canopy, the damselflies will lack the necessary sunlight.
 These issues can be counteracted by regular removal of some vegetation, or even a partial thinning of trees and shrubs.
-In intensively used agricultural areas with regular use of manure fertilizer, a bare strip a few meters wide can prevent eutrophication of riparian areas.
+In intensively used agricultural areas with regular use of manure or fertiliser, a bare strip a few metres wide can prevent eutrophication of riparian areas.